 - In Ireland: Chlortetracycline can be fed as part of a medicated feed to laying hens at a dose of 20 to 25 mg/kg (9 to 11 mg/lb) for 5 to 7 days with a 4-day egg withdrawal.

-- In the United States and Canada: Is approved for use in laying hens producing eggs intended for human consumption when its given in accordance with each product manufacturer s label directions.
+- In the United States and Canada: Chlortetracycline approved for use in laying hens producing eggs intended for human consumption when its given in accordance with each product manufacturer's directions.